Pinhole Photography

 That being said, I think my hole is either not clean enough or too large because I feel that these images should not be as blurry as we see here.
 I might try to keep searching for a commercially manufactured pinhole lens that is covered by glass though.

 Since my pinhole is open to the elements, my sensor quickly became covered with dirt and dust!
 It is windy out there today so I'm not surprised by all the dust I found on my sensor just after this one short session.
 This alone is a good reason to purchase a manufactured one that has filter threads so I can mount a glass filter on it to protect my sensor.
 I keep my gear in pristine condition so I find this dust on my sensor to be quite annoying and frustrating.
-For this reason alone, I'm not too fond of what I created here!
+For this reason alone, I'm not too fond of this type of homemade pinhole photography!

 EDIT: Before I even saved this blog entry and published it, I started wondering if I could effectively and easily edit the photo directly above to appear like a less blurry pinhole photo...

-That was pretty easy and I like the results better than the true pinhole photo.
+Creating a pseudo pinhole image was pretty easy and I like the results better than the true pinhole photo.
 When editing on my computer to make a photo look like a pinhole photo, I can adjust the amount of blurriness.
 I can also apply the blurriness unevenly and affect some areas more than others as I see fit.
-In short, I have far more control doing it this way.
+In short, I have far more control doing it this way which is an advantage.

-On a nicer day, I might wander outside with my homemade pinhole lens again.
-I'm thinking if I drop the ISO to 100 so I can shoot with a much longer shutter speed when it is less windy out there, I will capture nicer photos to use as reference photos.
+On a nicer day, I might wander outside with my homemade pinhole "lens" again... preferably to shoot a more interesting scene than just a few trees in our backyard.
+I'm thinking if I drop the ISO to 100 (I was at ISO 800 for the landscape photos above) so I can shoot with a much longer shutter speed when it is less windy out there the images will probably look slightly better, Images at ISO 100 should be a bit sharper than images at ISO 800 too because of the little bit of noise that is introduced at ISO 800 so, theoretically, I should be able capture nicer photos to use as reference photos.

 Comments